ibm-cloud-docs/data-virtualization/iam.md

 ## Console user experience
 {: #console-ux}

-The service console login page has the option to log in with your IBMid and password.
-After the **Sign In via IBMid** button is clicked, the user is directed to the IAM login page, on which the password is entered.
-When authentication is completed, the user is redirected back to the console.
-Before such login can be successful, the IBMid user must be added to each database service instance by the administrator through the console or REST API.

 To add a user with either an IBMid or a service ID by using the web console, complete the following steps:

 1. Log in as a user who has administrator privileges.